-When you’re a victim in a motor vehicle accident, dealing with the party-at-fault’s insurance company can be a difficult, time-consuming process.
+When you’re a victim in a motor vehicle accident in Cleveland, dealing with the party-at-fault’s insurance company can be a difficult, time-consuming process.
 Especially when you need to focus your energy on healing and recovering.

-Cleveland personal injury attorney Joseph T. Joseph, Jr. says that a phone call is among the first things the injured victim should expect within a day or two of the accident.
+Cleveland personal injury attorney Joseph T. Joseph, Jr. of the Joseph Law Group says that a phone call is among the first things the injured victim should expect within a day or two of the accident.

 And it pays – literally – to know your rights and how to handle that call when it comes.